cogentcore/core/docs/content/text-field.md

 })
 ```

-You can detect when the user [[events#change|changes]] the content of a text field and then exits it:
+You can detect when the user [[events#change]]s the content of a text field and then exits it:

 ```Go
 tf := core.NewTextField(b)